 I originally came to Canada for a six-week holiday to visit a guy I met in Hungary – his family is from the town next to where I grew up – and the rest is history, as the story goes for so many people who landed in the Kootenays.
 His grandparents actually immigrated to Alberta in the 1930s and started a farm and family.
 I met my husband when he came to visit Hungary for a wedding, and he invited me to Canada for a holiday.
 A year and a half later we came back, married and with a baby.
 I moved to Canada in 1998.
 We decided to build our family here, but we go back to Hungary often.
 It was very important for me to raise my daughter as a dual-cultured person.
 The family aspect of the Hungarian culture is very important for us, as is staying connected with history.
 I feel that to understand where you want to go, you really need to understand where you came from.

 Since living in Canada I’ve learned so much; it’s just different from where I came from.
-Being so far away from my family I was kind of forced to grow up, but it would have never been possible without the wonderful people that I have met, including the amazing neighbours and friends who are still in my life 20 years later.
+Being so far away from my family I was kind of forced to grow up, but it would have never been possible without the wonderful people that I have met, including the amazing neighbors and friends who are still in my life 20 years later.
 It can be hard to build friendships as an adult, but we’re lucky to have many supportive people in our lives.

 What has the COVID-19 pandemic taught the business community and how will we prevail?